Orange Rili Shrimp (Neocaridina davidi)

 Failed moults are one of the biggest issues.
 These often relate to unstable hardness, sudden parameter swings, or poor nutrition.
 Shrimp lying on their side, struggling to free themselves from the old shell, or dying shortly after a moult usually point to mineral or stress problems.
 Another issue is unexplained losses after water changes, often caused by temperature mismatch, chlorine, or rapid TDS shifts.

 Use water changes, improved feeding, and stable remineralisation as first-line corrections.
 Quarantine new plants and livestock to avoid hydra, planaria, and parasites.
-If treatment is needed, always confirm that the product is shrimp-safe.
-This matters in any discussion of freshwater shrimp uk healthcare because many fish medications are dangerous to invertebrates.
+If treatment is needed, always confirm that the product is shrimp-safe, because many fish medications used in general freshwater shrimp uk healthcare are dangerous to invertebrates.

 NEVER use copper-based medications with invertebrates.
 Copper is lethal to shrimp even at low levels, and many general fish treatments, algae products, and plant supplements are not safe for Neocaridina.